H-Huang/azure-docs/articles/sql-data-warehouse/sql-data-warehouse-tables-partition.md

 - Eliminate the SQL Server [partition scheme](/sql/t-sql/statements/create-partition-scheme-transact-sql).
 - Add the [partition function](/sql/t-sql/statements/create-partition-function-transact-sql) definition to your CREATE TABLE.

-If you are migrating a partitioned table from a SQL Server instance, the following SQL can help you to figure out the number of rows that in each partition.
+If you are migrating a partitioned table from a SQL Server instance, the following SQL can help you to figure out the number of rows in each partition.
 Keep in mind that if the same partitioning granularity is used on SQL Data Warehouse, the number of rows per partition decreases by a factor of 60.

 ```sql
 -- Partition information for a SQL Server Database